mcarson16/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Project Overview
-To determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program as an alternative to immediate retirement.
+The purpose of the analysis is to determine the number of retiring employees per unique job title, and identify employees who are eligible to participate in a mentorship program as an alternative to immediate retirement.

 ## Resources
 - Data Files: https://github.com/mcarson16/Pewlett-Hackard-Analysis/blob/main/Data.zip